 Step-by-Step Instructions

-- Pour a thin layer of olive oil in the Instant Pot.
+Step 1: Pour a thin layer of olive oil in the Instant Pot.
 Add chicken tenders.
 Season with salt and garlic powder.

-2. Pour marinara sauce on top of the chicken.
-Add the penne pasta in an even layer.
+Step 2: Pour marinara sauce on top of the chicken.

-3. Add water.
+Step 4: Add water.
 Press down the pasta so the noodles are covered by water.

-4. Seal the lid.
-Cook on high pressure for 4 minutes, with a quick release.
-The pasta will look watery and might not be fully cooked when you remove the lid.
+Step 5: Cook on high pressure for 4 minutes, with a quick release.
+The pasta will look watery and might be too firm when you remove the lid.
 Don't worry!
+Stir the pasta well and take out the chicken tenders.

-5. Add cheese to the pasta.
-Add the cut chicken back to the pasta.
+Step 7: Add shredded mozzarella or pizza cheese.
 Stir well and set the lid back on top of the pot.
-Let it sit for 5 minutes or so before serving.
-The pasta will finish cooking and get softer as it absorbs more of the liquid and sauce.
+Let it sit for 5 minutes or so before serving, to melt the cheese and thicken the sauce.
+The pasta will also finish cooking and get softer as it absorbs more of the liquid and sauce.

-Top with fresh basil before serving.
+Top the pasta with fresh basil or oregano before serving.

 FAQ About Chicken Parm Pasta

-Only if you cut the raw chicken into small pieces first.
 The cooking time for this pasta is only 4 minutes.
 Chicken tenders will cook in this amount of time, but large pieces of chicken thighs and chicken breast won't.

 No. Frozen chicken won't fully cook.